 When you return to the past, the first mandatory opponent is the mage soldier, whose monsters only have stats in the mid thousands, as well as no significant fusions nor magic/trap/equip cards.
 He's much weaker than the past few opponents you dueled in Kaiba's tournament, as well as the opponents to come.

-When you return to the past and must retrieve the Millennium Items from the high mages in the shrines, High Mage Martis of the desert shrine will come off as this, especially if you dueled the other, more difficult high mages before him.
-Instead of having monsters in the high 2000s or even 3000s that get powered up by his field, he instead uses powerful fiends and spellcasters (such as Summoned Skull and Skull Knight), that while still strong, do not get the field power bonus the strongest monsters of the other high mages have.
+When you return to the past and must retrieve the Millennium Items from the high mages in the shrines, High Mage Secmeton of the sea shrine and High Mage Martis of the desert shrine will come off as this, especially if you dueled the other, more difficult high mages before them.
+Secmeton uses a whole deck of water monsters, the strongest of which, Crab Turtle and Suijin, only have 2500 attack each(boosted to 3000 in the sea),and they're vulnarable to thunder monsters, meaning if you have acess to Twin Headed Thunder Dragon, which you almost certainly do if you've made it this far, he won't stand a chance.
+Instead of having monsters in the high 2000s or even 3000s that get powered up by his field, Martis uses powerful fiends and spellcasters (such as Summoned Skull and Skull Knight), that while still strong, do not get the field power bonus the strongest monsters of the other high mages have.
 This results in him fielding significantly weaker monsters than what the other high mages are using against you.
 The lack of strong monsters boosted by the wasteland field can be blamed for his odd monster choice, as no monster in the game has an attack over 2200 that is also boosted by wasteland.